-Gastric cancer is the fifth most frequently diagnosed cancer and third leading cause of cancer deaths worldwide, albeit there has been a global decline since the last mid-century.
+Gastric cancer is the fifth most frequently diagnosed cancer and the third leading cause of cancer deaths worldwide, albeit there has been a global decline since the last mid-century.
 In the United States, the incidence of gastric cancer has decreased during the past few decades although the incidence of gastroesophageal cancer has concomitantly increased.
-There are two distinct types of gastric adenocarcinoma, intestinal (well-differentiated) and diffuse (undifferentiated), which have distinct morphologic appearance, pathogenesis, and genetic profiles.
-The only potentially curative treatment approach for patients with gastric cancer is a surgical resection with adequate lymphadenectomy.
+There are two distinct types of gastric adenocarcinoma, intestinal (well-differentiated) and diffuse (undifferentiated), which have a distinct morphologic appearance, pathogenesis, and genetic profiles.
+The only potentially curative treatment approach for patients with gastric cancer is surgical resection with adequate lymphadenectomy.
 Current evidence supports perioperative therapies to improve a patient’s survival.
 Regrettably, patients with an unresectable, locally advanced, or metastatic disease could solely be offered life-prolonging palliative therapy regimens.

 Factors linked with an increased risk of gastric cancer include nutritional factors such as high-salt (salt-preserved food), N-nitroso compounds consumption (dietary source), smoking, a low vitamin A and C diet, consuming large amounts of smoked or cured foods, a deficit of refrigerated foods, and contaminated drinking water.
 High body mass index (BMI), increased calorie consumption, gastroesophageal reflux and smoking are associated with an increased risk of adenocarcinomas of the distal esophagus, proximal stomach, and junction.
 Occupational exposure to rubber manufacturing, tin mining, metal processing, and coal also increases the risk.
 Helicobacter pylori infection has an attributable risk of 46% to 63%, while Epstein-Barr virus infection has an estimated of 5% to 10% worldwide.
 Radiation exposure and prior gastric surgery also have been implicated as risk factors.